git-JaforIqbal/Spring-Boot-Multi-Module-App-v2/README.md

 # Spring-Boot-Multi-Module-Application-v2
-How to create react multi module application
+How to create spring boot multi module application

 # Install apache mvn into your system bash_profile for mac os
 ```